Industrial Console Table

 Once you've gotten a few concrete projects under your belt, you may be ready for something a bit more ambitious.
 We suggest this playful multi-material nightstand.
 Building a mold for this chipper-looking bedside storage unit is as easy as snapping together Lego bricks.
 Thanks to concrete's flexibility, the piece can be custom-designed to whatever size and proportions work best for your situation.
 Just put together the form, fill it with Quikrete Countertop Mix, and smooth the top with a trowel.
 Finally, build the legs and a drawer (right down to the knobs!) out of clean Legos in the colors of your choice.
 Be sure to reinforce the legs with glue—after all, concrete is heavy.

 The stone-like appearance of concrete makes it a perfect foil for delicate bouquets.
 And you can accessorize your space with a whole set of sleek, chic vases in no time at all.
-Just raid the recycling bin for empty bottles—either glass or plastic—and gather some basic hand tools, a drill, and Quikrete Concrete Mix.
+Just raid the recycling bin for empty bottles—either glass or plastic—and gather some basic hand tools, a drill, and Quikrete Countertop Mix in white and gray.
 The secret ingredient?
 Test tubes!
 (Though ballpoint pens will do in a pinch.)
 Once you see how simple it is to make these beauties for your own place, you’ll be whipping ‘em up for holiday gifts.

 If you want great looks and impressive performance, think concrete for your bathroom or kitchen countertops—the material's malleability and (once cured) durability make it hard to beat.
 Any ambitious do-it-yourselfer can build and reinforce a melamine form and fill it with Quikrete Countertop Mix.
 Then, to ensure a smooth surface, vibrate the sides with gentle taps to banish any bubbles.
 Once the concrete has dried completely, flip it over and apply two coats of either concrete sealer or food-safe polyurethane, and your custom-made surface will be ready for use!